jagadeeshreddyr/Tic-Tac-pygame/README.md

 4 - activate the enviroment and then run the code

-5 - tic-tac.py run in your terminal and you can play the game
+5 - python file tic-tac.py run in your terminal and you can play the game